Ryan Sieg: Xfinity Series

 On December 27, 2018, Sieg announced another full Xfinity season with RSS Racing, intending to make the playoffs for the first time since 2016.
 After scoring his second top-five of the year at the spring Richmond Raceway event, Sieg sat ninth in the point standings.
 He credited new crew chief Shane Wilson and new cars from Richard Childress Racing as catalysts for the uptick in performance.

 In September 2019, Sieg finished 14th in the Rhino Pro Truck Outfitters 300 at Las Vegas but was disqualified after his car failed post-race inspection for not meeting the minimum ride height.
-Nevertheless, he qualified for the Xfinity playoffs and the disqualification did not affect his points standing.
+Nevertheless, he qualified for the Xfinity playoffs, and the disqualification did not affect his standing points.

 After a 2020 season that saw Sieg record a career-best seven top-five finishes and reach the playoffs' Round of 8 before finishing tenth in points, RSS Racing switched to Ford for 2021.

 During the spring 2022 Las Vegas race, Sieg lost control of his car and hit the outside wall after light contact from Ty Gibbs.
 Both drivers discussed the incident during a red flag delay.
 Once the race resumed, NASCAR black-flagged Sieg for not reaching the minimum speed, but instead of returning to pit road, he attempted to wreck Gibbs, but he ended up spinning and damaging Sheldon Creed and Brett Moffitt's cars before returning to the garage.
-Following a 10th place finish and accidents to Creed and Landon Cassill at the fall 2022 Bristol race, Sieg was able to advance to the Xfinity Series Playoffs.
-Despite three Top 10 finishes in the Round of 12, Sieg was eliminated from the Xfinity Playoffs.
-He would ultimately finish 11th in the points standings.
+Following a tenth place finish and accidents to Creed and Landon Cassill at the fall 2022 Bristol race, Sieg was able to advance to the Xfinity Series Playoffs.
+Despite three top-ten finishes in the Round of 12, Sieg was eliminated from the Xfinity Playoffs.
+He would ultimately finish eleventh in the points standings.

+Sieg began the 2023 season by finishing eighth at Daytona.
+He struggled throughout much of the regular season, only scoring two more top ten finishes at Richmond and the summer Daytona race.
+As a result, Sieg failed to qualify for the 2023 playoffs.

+Sieg started the 2024 season with a 22nd place finish at Daytona.
+At Texas, he lost to Sam Mayer by 0.002 seconds, with the finish tying for the second-closest in series history.
+At Talladega, Sieg won the Dash 4 Cash bonus for the first time in his career.
+For the last five races of the season, Ryan and his younger brother Kyle switched car numbers with Ryan moving to the No. 28 and Kyle moving to the No. 39.
+The reason for Ryan getting the No. 28 was more owner's points.

+Sieg started the 2025 Season with a nineteenth place finish at Daytona.
+Prior to the Championship race at Phoenix, Haas Factory Team announced that Sieg would replace Sam Mayer who had been suspended for the weekend.